eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_interaction-patterns.md

 - Submodels
     - registered in a DSP-conformant connector to the Dataspace.
     - registered to the correct AAS-descriptor in the DTR.
-    - Serving arbitrary payloads from the `/$value` endpoint, in accordance with their semantic definition.
+    - Serving payloads from the `/$value` endpoint, in accordance with their semantic definition.

 The Data Provider's setup is explained here: